orches-team/orches/README.md

 All you need to start using orches is to create a repository, include this file, and run `orches init REPO_PATH` to sync your local system with the repository content.

 orches is not limited to Podman containers, but it is also able to manage generic systemd units.
 This makes it a great pick for managing both containerized, and non-containerized workloads. orches is able to run both system and [user](https://wiki.archlinux.org/title/Systemd/User) systemd units.

+## Project Status

+⚠️ **Project Maturity Warning**: orches is a young project that is currently being used on small production servers.
+While it is stable enough for basic production use, you may encounter rough edges.

 ## Quick Start